SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Change in the Application API (REST API and Java SDK)

-In a future release, we will remove the `resourcesUrl` field from the Application API (both REST API and Java SDK).
+In a future version, we will remove the `resourcesUrl` field from the Application API (both REST API and Java SDK).
 The `resourcesUrl` is a legacy field, and the functionality behind it was removed.

 This change will not affect any user in a negative way, nor break an existing functionality.

 #### Implemented